Chinese people in Zambia: 2020 Closure of businesses following anti-Zambian discrimination

-Three days after indefinitely closing Lantian restaurant in Lusaka's Longacres area for discriminating against Zambians, Lusaka Mayor Miles Sampa closed Chinese-owned Angels Barbershop at Arcades Shopping Mall for discriminating against Blacks.
+Three days after indefinitely closing Lantian restaurant in Lusaka's Longacres area for discriminating against Zambians, Lusaka Mayor Miles Sampa closed Chinese-owned Angels Barbershop at Arcades Shopping Mall for discriminating against local Zambians.

 The Barbershop was also found displaying their prices in Chinese contrary to the Food and Health Act.
 “We had a tip off from a whistle blower who took his son to cut hair but was told K300 as price just to put him off.
 When he agreed to pay, they then changed their mind and said the Barbershop was actually closed and had to leave”, said the Mayor.

 Later, in a statement released to the media, Mr. Sampa said that he had reviewed events last week and over the weekend as regards his monitoring and conduct towards some business houses and accepted his error in judgment of physically going to the business premises instead of engaging relevant offices and institutions.